LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       * *ARKLS_MASSMEM_NULL* if the mass matrix solver memory was ``NULL``.
       * *ARKLS_ILL_INPUT* if an input has an illegal value.

+   **Notes:**
-   **Notes:**  This function must be called *after* the ARKLS mass matrix solver interface has been initialized through a call to :c:func:`ARKStepSetMassLinearSolver()`.
+      This function must be called *after* the ARKLS mass matrix solver interface has been initialized through a call to :c:func:`ARKStepSetMassLinearSolver()`.

       Passing a value *eplifac* :math:`\le 0` indicates to use the default value of 0.05.

-Since iterative linear solver libraries typically consider linear residual tolerances using the :math:`L_2` norm, whereas ARKODE focuses on errors measured in the WRMS norm :eq:`WRMS_NORM`, the ARKLS interface internally converts between these quantities when interfacing with linear solvers,
+Since iterative linear solver libraries typically consider linear residual tolerances using the :math:`L_2` norm, whereas ARKODE focuses on errors measured in the WRMS norm :eq:`ARKODE_WRMS_NORM`, the ARKLS interface internally converts between these quantities when interfacing with linear solvers,

 .. math::
    \text{tol}_{L2} = \text{\em nrmfac}\; \text{tol}_{WRMS}.
-   :label: NRMFAC
+   :label: ARKODE_NRMFAC

 Prior to the introduction of :c:func:`N_VGetLength` in SUNDIALS v5.0.0 the value of :math:`nrmfac` was computed using the vector dot product.
 Now, the